 2. A wide variety of genres

-It is essential that students are exposed to different types of literature (e.g., fantasy, historical fiction, realistic fiction, myths, autobiographies and biographies, memoir, narrative non-fiction, expository non-fiction, etc.) to allow students to understand the characteristics of each and aid in their reading achievement.
+It is essential that students are exposed to different types of literature (e.g., fantasy, historical fiction, realistic fiction, myths, autobiographies and biographies, memoir, narrative nonfiction, expository nonfiction) to allow students to understand the characteristics of each and aid in their reading achievement.

 Students simply having more time to read will not improve their skills.
 In fact, according to studies, struggling readers challenged by difficult texts may not receive the practice they need to improve their reading skills.
 Teachers must ensure that they guide students toward appropriate levels of text difficulty to motivate them to read.

-4. Allows for student choice—but provides guidance in selections
+4. Allows for student choice but provides guidance if needed

 5. Provides dedicated time to read as a regular activity